About the Gardens

-- The transition zone, the final section, the southernmost portion, where begins an intentional blurring and softening of the frontier between the developed gardens and the wilder, heavily wooded and undeveloped adjacent hillside that is adjacent to the St Marks greenbelt.
+- The transition zone, the final section, the southernmost portion, where we are beginning an intentional blurring and softening of the frontier between the developed gardens and the wilder, heavily wooded and undeveloped adjacent hillside that is adjacent to the St Marks greenbelt.

 A hillside trail system followed quickly, launched by a track cut through to admire a native trillium (Trillium ovatum) discovered pushing itself out of the ivy mid-hill.
 As Ben grew, more trails were built where he and his friends could run and play.
 Many neighbors began enjoying these paths, and there was finally better access for planting and maintenance.
 Though no signage has been erected, these trails have been given names.
-The oldest path is called the Woodland Path; more recent ones are named the High Path, the Rock Wall Path, and the Raccoon Pool Path.
+The oldest path is called the Woodland Path; more recent ones are named the High Path, the Rock Wall Path, and the Raccoon Pool Path to name a few.

 The heavy tree canopy overhead was gradually thinned to enhance views for neighbors above the Garden, to open vistas down the hillside to Lake Union, and to admit more sunlight for newly-planted smaller deciduous trees and shrubs.

-Lower down on the hillside, a mucky, swampy section was tamed by channeling ground water into two clay-lined ponds, one being the Raccoon Pool.
-(The liners of both ponds have since upgraded from clay to EPDM liners.)
-Here Ann was able to take advantage of the farm training of her youth, commencing food production on the small, sunny, and level plot abutting Broadway East.
+Lower down on the hillside, a mucky, swampy section was tamed by channeling groundwater into two clay-lined ponds, one being the Raccoon Pool.
+Both ponds have since upgraded from clay to EPDM liners.
+Here Ann was able to take advantage of the farm training of her youth, commencing food production on the small, sunny, and level plot abutting Broadway East..